 Having completed her Ph.D. in Art History and Visual Studies at Cornell University in 2019, Professor Ryan also holds an M.A. in Art History, a B.F.A. in Studio Art, and a B.A. in Humanities from the University of Colorado.
 In 2017, she was awarded an American Association of University Women Dissertation Fellowship, becoming part of a lineage of AAUW Fellows.

 With a professional background in the museum field, Professor Ryan has served in outreach positions at the Johnson Museum of Art, the Norton Museum of Art, and the Smithsonian National Portrait Gallery, and curated exhibitions on Coco Fusco and Ana Mendieta.
 She is currently curating an exhibition on the abstract works of Chandra McCormick and Keith Calhoun, photographs altered by the aftermath of Hurricane Katrina and recently reprinted.
-The exhibition, We No Longer Consider Them Damaged: The Abstract Works of Chandra McCormick and Keith Calhoun, will be on view at the Flaten Art Museum and available to the St. Olaf community from October 1 to November 22, 2020.
+The exhibition, We No Longer Consider Them Damaged: The Abstract Works of Chandra McCormick and Keith Calhoun, was on view at the Flaten Art Museum in 2020.

 As an educator, researcher, writer, and curator, Professor Ryan's highest priorities are providing a platform for the study and appreciation of marginalized artists, and facilitating an understanding of women's lived experiences through visual culture.